LogRel Overview

 File Description

-AlgorithmicTyping Definition of type-directed conversion and algorithmic typing, as inductive predicates.
+AlgorithmicJudgments Definition of type-directed and untyped conversion and algorithmic typing, as inductive predicates.

 Algorithmic.Bundled Algorithmic judgments bundled with their pre-conditions, and tailored induction principles showing invariant preservation in the “algorithm”.

-The various functions for conversion-checking and type-checking are defined and verified in the Decidability folder.
+The various functions for conversion-checking and type-checking are defined and verified in the Checkers folder.

 File Description